Mlaiel/iacherie/docs/operations/runbooks.md

-# 🔧 Ainflue Platform - Operational Runbooks
+# 🔧 IA Chérie Platform - Operational Runbooks

 ## 📋 Overview

-This comprehensive operational runbook provides detailed procedures for the day-to-day operations of the Ainflue AI-powered content protection and monetization platform.
+This comprehensive operational runbook provides detailed procedures for the day-to-day operations of the IA Chérie AI-powered content protection and monetization platform.
 These runbooks ensure consistent, reliable operations and provide step-by-step guidance for common operational tasks.

 ## 🎯 Runbook Categories